biow0lf/my-ruby-rails-and-rspec-style-guide/README.md

 * lograge.
 For squashing rails logs.
 * whenever.
 For cron jobs.
 * capistrano.
 Use it for deploy.
+* sidekiq.
+For delayed jobs.
+Use it with ActiveJob from Rails >= 4.2.

 ## Don't use this gems: